Mumps in Children

 - Mumps is a very contagious viral illness that infects the pair of salivary glands in front of the ears.

-- Mumps is spread by contact with fluids from the mouth, nose, and throat when an infected child coughs, sneezes, or talks.
+- Mumps is spread by contact with fluids from the mouth, nose, and throat when an infected person coughs, sneezes, or talks.

 - Mumps can be prevented by vaccine.
 Protection against mumps is included in a combination vaccine for measles, mumps, and rubella (MMR).
 MMR provides immunity for most people.